 “Overcoming Suicidal Ideation” with Pages Bookstore

-“Screenagers: Elementary School Edition” (4) *
+“Screenagers: Elementary School Edition” (4 events)

-10 virtual Families Connected Parent Chat support group meetings
+10 Families Connected Parent Chat support group virtual meetings

 3 new Partner Schools and ongoing maintenance of existing partnerships